gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 Make sure the test works again by running ``mvn verify -Dtest=CatalogEndpointTest``

 **Slow running services**

-Having fallbacks is good but that also requires that we can correctly detect when a dependent services isn't responding correctly.
-Besides from not responding a service can also respond slowly causing our services to also respond slow.
-This can lead to cascading issues that is hard to debug and pinpoint issues with.
+Having fallbacks is good but that also requires that we can correctly detect when a dependent service isn't responding correctly.
+Besides not responding, a service can also respond slowly causing our services to also respond slowly.
+This can lead to cascading issues that are hard to debug.
 We should therefore also have sane defaults for our services.
-You can add defaults by adding it to the configuration.
+You can add defaults by adding them to the configuration.

 Open ``src/main/resources/application-default.properties``